 MAT2501, an orally-administered, encochleated formulation of the broad spectrum IV-only aminoglycoside antibiotic agent amikacin, utilizes our proprietary, lipid-crystal, nanoparticle delivery technology.
 Amikacin is currently used to treat different types of chronic and acute bacterial infections, including NTM infections and various multidrug-resistant gram negative bacterial infections.
 IV-administered amikacin is associated with major side effects including nephrotoxicity and ototoxicity (permanent loss of hearing).
 MAT2501 is specifically designed to provide targeted delivery of the potent antibiotic amikacin while providing a significantly improved safety and tolerability profile.
 In preclinical studies MAT2501 demonstrated oral bioavailability and targeted delivery of amikacin directly to the site of infection in both pulmonary (lung) and disseminated NTM infections.
 We recently received FDA clearance to initiate a Phase 1 clinical study of MAT2501 for the treatment of NTM infections.
 The FDA has also designated MAT2501 as a QIDP and an Orphan Drug for the treatment of NTM infections.
-We intend to initially develop MAT2501 for the treatment of NTM infections and will also explore the development of MAT2501 for the treatment of a variety of multi-drug resistant, gram negative bacterial infections.
+We intend to initially develop MAT2501 for the treatment of NTM infections.
 If approved, we believe MAT2501 would become the first orally bioavailable aminoglycoside and represent a significant improvement over existing therapies from a treatment and health economic perspective.